retest/docs/docs/recheck/files/report.md

 !!! warning
     The report is bound to the ***recheck*** version used during comparison.
 We currently offer no compatibility support between versions.
 If you need a report in a newer version, simply execute the test again with the new ***recheck*** version.

+## Location

+Per default, reports are located under `target/test-classes/retest/recheck/`, which can be changed with some [configuration](../usage/configuration.md).

+!!! tip
+    If you execute your tests on a remote system such as a CI server, you can enable the [***recheck***'s report upload](../../recheck-web/tutorial/upload-test-reports-to-rehub.md).
+This will upload your report to [***rehub***](https://rehub.retest.de), so that it can be accessed and downloaded to view it.

 ## Structure

 A report is structured to comply with the [lifecycle](../introduction/usage.md) of `Recheck`.